 Corollo D, Blair-Johnson M, Conrad J, Fiedler T, Sun D, Wang L, Ofengand J, Fenna R. Crystallization and characterization of a fragment of pseudouridine synthase RluC from Escherichia coli.
 Acta Crystallogr D Biol Crystallogr.
 1999 Jan;55(Pt 1):302-4.
 Epub 1999 Jan 1.

 Dr Tristan Fiedler currently serves on the Teaching Faculty.
-Interests include teaching & learning of cutting edge biological & biomedical research topics, government & corporate relations, facilitating external stakehold, especially US Government, engagement with Florida Tech faculty, students and administration, management of campus visits with corporate, federal, and nonprofit partners, and supporting new business engagements between Florida Tech's labs and research sponsors.
+Interests include STEM outreach, academic security, insider threat, export controls, facility security operations, animal care & use, teaching & learning of cutting edge biological & biomedical research topics, government & corporate relations, facilitating external stakeholder, especially US Government, engagement with Florida Tech faculty, students and administration, management of campus visits with corporate, federal, and nonprofit partners, and supporting new business engagements and recruitment for Florida Tech's teaching and research programs.